TrevorVillwock/matm-app/README.md

 For an explanation of scripts, modules, packages, and libraries, read here: https://realpython.com/lessons/scripts-modules-packages-and-libraries/#:~:text=04%3A41%20Packages%20are%20a,Python%20scripts%20without%20any%20issues.

 The `pyo-examples` folder in this folder contains working examples with `pyo` from the package's github that can be used to expand the project: https://github.com/belangeo/pyo

+## Recording

+The pyo server has built-in recording ability.
+By default, the recording is stored in your home directory.
+To change this to the directory of your Python file or another folder on your computer, use `Server.recordOptions(filename = "./your_file_name.wav")`.